 Pour your egg whites in a clean, dry glass bowl.
 Any foreign objects (water droplets, oil, crumbs etc) can effect your meringue so a clean bowl is a must.

-Whip the egg whites until foamy, then add the sugar one-third at a time.
-Wait until each third is well incorporated before adding the next, and whip until stiff peaks form.
+Whip the egg whites on a low/medium-low speed until foamy and doubled in size, then add the sugar one-third at a time.
+Wait until each third is well incorporated before adding the next.
+Once the sugar is incorporated, increase the speed to medium/medium-high and whip until stiff peaks form.

 The peaks should point upwards without folding over.